ComputationalThermodynamics/MAGEMin_C.jl/README.md

 Gibbs free energy : -907.392253  (22 iterations; 62.25 ms)
 Oxygen fugacity          : 3.400537515666476e-9
 ```
-Note that we here employ the function `single_point_minimization`, which will run in parallel if you do it for a large number of points (see below).
-It will require to pass `P`,`T` as vectors and returns a vector with results.

 After the calculation is finished, the structure `out` holds all the information about the stable assemblage, including seismic velocities, melt content, melt chemistry, densities etc.
 You can show a full overview of that with
 ```julia
 julia> print_info(out[1])
 ```
 If you are interested in the density or seismic velocity at the point, access it with
 ```julia
 julia> out[1].rho
 3144.282577840362